Make your hallway a hallmark of design

 The best hallway paint colors work as hard as your hallway to help make your home function as it should.
 Your home's design and layout can help determine the best paint colors for this underrated area.
 However, your color choice also plays a role in how you feel about the space and the adjacent bedrooms.

 Often, the hallway becomes the default color of the closest neighboring room.
 Although that approach works in many homes, with some planning, your hallway can be much more than a utility space.
-Use this guide to determine the colors that work best in your hallway to help you make the statement with the space.
+Use this guide to determine the colors that work best in your hallway to help you make a statement with the space.

 For inspiration: